 What’s the Best Age to Visit the Galapagos With Kids?

-If you’re looking to get the most out of a visit to the Galapagos with kids, the minimum age for young travelers is around six years old.
+If you’re looking to get the most out of a visit to the Galapagos with kids, the minimum age for young travelers is around eight years old.
 You’ll benefit most as a family if you can enjoy many activities together, such as hiking, snorkeling, and kayaking.

-Any age above six is fantastic; there’s no upper limit.
+Any age above eight is fantastic; there’s no upper limit.
 Younger children will absorb all of the sight and sounds.
 Teens will open their eyes to a magical world of wildlife and nature, as the Galapagos is extraordinary enough to broaden the horizons of even the most uncommunicative, tech-obsessed teenager.

-If your kids are younger than six, wait another couple of years to plan your Galapagos vacation.
+If your kids are younger than eight, wait another couple of years to plan your Galapagos vacation.
 You don’t want children to be so young they won’t remember the experience—and traveling with a baby to a place where the heat is so intense isn’t ideal, not to mention the fact that one of you would have to be in charge of childcare every day.

 Pick Your Season